GTKYCU-IT/cryptkeeper/README.md

 cryptkeeper = { git = "https://github.com/GTKYCU-IT/cryptkeeper" }
 ```

-Replace the repository URL with the actual URL of your CryptKeeper project.

 ## Contributing 🤝

 Contributions are welcome!
 Please submit pull requests or file issues for any bugs or feature requests.